Turn the World Around (Harry Belafonte album)

 Turn the World Around is an album by American singer Harry Belafonte, released in 1977.

 After recording exclusively for the RCA Victor label since 1953, Belafonte signed with Columbia Records in the mid 1970s.
 After a series of pop-oriented albums, Turn the World Around was a return to interpreting folk songs of other cultures.
-Gary Ginell stated in his AllMusic review: "It is an absolute triumph and one of the finest albums of his career."
+Cary Ginell stated in his AllMusic review: "It is an absolute triumph and one of the finest albums of his career."
 Although recorded in the US, it was only released overseas.

 The title track became the focus of one of the most acclaimed performances on the successful television series The Muppet Show, where Belafonte explained the artistic theme of the song before performing it with specially designed Muppets that resembled African tribal masks:

 I discovered that song in Africa.
-I was in a country called Guinea, and I went deep into the interior of the country.
-In a little village, I met with a story-teller.
-That story-teller went way back into African tradition—into African mythology.
-He began to tell a story about the fire—which means the Sun—about the water, about the Earth.
-And he pointed out that all of these things put together turn the world around.
-And that all of us are here for a very, very short time.
-And in that time that we are here, there really isn't any difference in any of us IF we take time out to understand each other.
-And the question is, Do I know who you are?
+I was in a country called Guinea.
+And I went deep into the interior of the county, and in a little village I met with a storyteller.
+And that storyteller went way back into African tradition, into African mythology, and began to tell this story about the fire—which means the Sun—and about the water and about the Earth.
+And he pointed out that all of these things, put together, turn the world around.
+And that all of us, we're here for a very, very short time.
+And in that time that we're here, there really isn't any difference in any of us if we were to take time out to understand each other.
+And the question is: Do I know who you are?
 Do you know who I am?
 Do we care about each other?
-Because, if we do, together we can turn the world around.
+'Cause if we do, together we can turn the world around.